 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 4 years 10 months

 Former South Washington County Bulletin reporter Judy Spooner, who spent over 40 years sharing the community's stories through the newspaper, has died following a year of care in hospice.
 A...

 Future school property taxes will be reduced by nearly $5 million following a bond refinance.
 The South Washington County School Board on Thursday approved a debt refinancing plan that will reduce payments by $4.99 million over nine years.
 Debt totaling roughly $33 million from a voter-approved bond that funded construction of East Ridge High School and other projects was refinanced.
 The refinancing will affect the school portion of property taxes paid beginning in 2018, Finance Director Dan Pyan said.

 School District 833 South Washington County Schools is seeking the maximum-allowed property tax levy for 2017, but the proposal still is less than what is being collected this year.
 More referendum revenue due to higher enrollment coupled with increased state aid and other factors contributed to a 0.63 percent drop in the district's levy.
 The district proposes a total tax levy of $73.41 million in 2017.
 That's down from $73.88 million for 2016.
 The District 833 School Board approved the proposed levy Sept.
 15.